Follow TV Tropes

 Naggarok: You are what all life is to us: FOOOOD!!

 • You No Take Candle: Most Beast ships that try to talk speak this way, though how they can send a voiced radio transmission startled Kuun-Lan bridge officers at first; justified by the fact that it assembles its lines from the ship's log recordings and victim memories.
-The Naggarok however can speak perfectly albeit in a very weird voice.
-To be fair to them, they have been around a while.
+The Naggarok however can speak perfectly albeit in the Voice of the Legion, having spent a million years studying the communications of other races.

 Individuals